Union, Connecticut: Civic associations

 Union is home to Venturing Crew 83 of the Connecticut Rivers Council.
 They are a member of the Nipmuck District and chartered by the Union Volunteer Fire Department.

 Geography

 According to the United States Census Bureau, the town has a total area of 29.8 sqmi, of which 28.7 sqmi is land and 1.1 sqmi (3.75%) is water.

 Union has the highest town center in eastern Connecticut at 1015 ft and the 4th highest in the state.
-The highest elevation in eastern Connecticut is 1315 ft Burley Hill in the northwest part of town.
+The highest elevation in eastern Connecticut is 1315 ft Burley Hill in the northwestern part of town.
 In addition, I-84 reaches its highest elevation in Connecticut (1002 ft) in Union.

 Approximately one-third of the town is state park land, including Bigelow Hollow State Park, Nipmuck State Forest and the Mountain Laurel Sanctuary.
 A portion of the Yale-Myers Forest and Hull Foresters are located in Union.
 All combined, there are nearly 34,000 acres of forestland in Union.

 Mashapaug Lake is a large lake in Union.
 The lake is used for fishing, boating, and swimming.